xdanielgonzalez/simple_chrome_copy_paster/README.md

 To use the extension please use the demo_page.html file in the unpacked extension folder

-(the extensions is looking for fields that currently only exist on that page)
+(the extension is looking for fields that currently only exist on that page)

 Then follow the instructions on the demo page (: